 The look of Cate Blanchett's Stepmother is, probably, the best and most fun to look at.
 Her look was based on the likes of Marlene Dietrich and Joan Crawford.
 She's a very sophisticated woman, very elegant; almost as if she were a walking fashion plate.

-And the most fun element of it all is that they are doing 19th century silhouettes and fashion as if it were a 1940's Hollywood melodrama, and getting everything just a little bit wrong (purposefully, of course).
+And the most fun element of it all is that they are doing 19th-century silhouettes and fashion as if it were a 1940's Hollywood melodrama, and getting everything just a little bit wrong (purposefully, of course).

 The first time we meet her, she's wearing this almost instantly iconic green gown, and it's the perfect gown with which to introduce her character.

-The grandiose and over-dramatic silhouette (with the big padded shoulders, the bustle and the enormous hat) already mark the essential difference between her and Ella's mother.
+The grandiose and over-dramatic silhouette (with the big padded shoulders, the bustle and the enormous hat) already marks the essential difference between her and Ella's mother.
 This is the exact opposite.
-Not only in the silhouette, but also on the fabrics: here, instead of natural floral motifs we find highly stylized floral motifs, rendered in black and an acid-green.
+Not only in the silhouette but also on the fabrics: here, instead of natural floral motifs we find highly stylized floral motifs, rendered in black and an acid-green.
 These patterns are as far from naturalistic as possible.
 Also, the velvet, silk and sequins of the dress pose a very stark contrast with the cotton dresses of Ella and her mother.

 And so, with just one glance, we know that this woman will never be a mother to Ella.
-She's elegant (opposing her mother's homeyness) and she's stern and sever (opposing the sweetness and approachability of Ella's mother).
+She's elegant (opposing her mother's homeyness) and she's stern and severe (opposing the sweetness and approachability of Ella's mother).
 She's envy-green instead of loving-blue.

-This is the guidebook that all of the stepmother's designs follow: artificiality, high level fabrics, sophisticated looks...
-In terms of silhouette, this translates to: bustles, high collars, very tight bodices, and padded shoulders.
+This is the guidebook that all of the stepmother's designs follow: artificiality, high-level fabrics, sophisticated looks...
+In terms of silhouette, this translates to bustles, high collars, very tight bodices, and padded shoulders.
 This is clearly reminiscent of the great Hollywood Divas: strong, bold and edgy.

 I particularly enjoy the "false" bustle, as I call it (seen in the picture below); which is the 40's interpretation of a bustle.
 This means that, instead of the skirt being a whole, here you have a tubular skirt and the bustle is added later, almost as a tail.

 As for the colors; she's always dressed with strong colors, mainly greens, though there are also yellows and some occasional dark blues.
-But within her designs, there's a always an element of black, highlighting her inner darkness as a person.
+But within her designs, there's always an element of black, highlighting her inner darkness as a person.

-Her designs are consistent in terms of color palette and silhouette, and help create an air of intimidation around her character.
+Her designs are consistent in terms of color palette and silhouette and help create an air of intimidation around her character.